gemadam/SE-final-project/README.md

 - Minimal requirement is a Windows application.
 Windows and Linux compatibility is preferred.

+- The program will consider all folders and files in the path and all file extensions.

 - Program should allow user to resolve conflicts that may occur during execution of the algorithm.
 Conflict should stop algorithm until user will choose conflict resolution option in modal dialog.

 - Program should log which file was mapped onto which name.
 Log file should also contain information about conflicts and the way they were resolved.
 Program should also log other accidents such as lacking privileges or the files that could not be opened (i.e. when file was opened in other application).
 Log file should have an extension '*.flattening.log'.